 The JBL Playlist speaker is somewhere in the middle of the market, and one heck of a lot more affordable than the Google Home Max speaker.
 At its current price point, you’ll be surprised how rich the sound quality is.
 Like many other models’ designs, this model features volume control and song manipulation buttons (pause, play, etc.) on the top so you can control music if your phone or mobile device isn’t handy.

 One thing I really liked about this model, however, is the fact that it supports Bluetooth.
 As mentioned earlier, Chromecast doesn’t support every app and scenario imaginable, so having a Bluetooth option as a backup is a real lifesaver.
 It has Chromecast enabled by default and includes 24bit 96kHz high-quality sound as well.
 Furthermore, the wireless connectivity standard is the latest and greatest, using 802.11N/AC to ensure that its WiFi connection won’t ever be a bottleneck.

 Riva Audio Arena

-The Riva Audio Arena sits somewhere between the JBL Playlist and Google Home Max models in terms of cost versus quality, and costs $249.
+The Riva Audio Arena sits somewhere between the JBL Playlist and Google Home Max models in terms of cost versus quality.
 I would subjectively rate it to be in the medium-high end of the market.
 Like the JBL model, the Riva Audio Arena comes with Bluetooth as well as Chromecast Audio support, so you won’t be encumbered regarding which apps you can use to stream audio.